Cool Runnings: 7 Things I Learned About African Winters

 A self-proclaimed child of the sun, cold on the continent was not something I've ever been that excited about.
-Yet I’ve surprisingly managed to find some solace in winter in Africa.
+Yet, I’ve surprisingly managed to find some solace in winter in Africa.
 For a few months I get a break from the oppressive Namibian sun and the insects seem to migrate elsewhere which means fewer mosquitos.
-And the evening get togethers by fire are actually kind of cozy and have made for some good memories.
+And the evening get togethers by fire are actually kind of cozy and make for some good memories.

 I'll take an African winter over a New York one any day!